 Coast Redwood High School celebrates senior graduations each year in the Redwood Grove at the Fall Creek Outdoor Amphitheater.

-We pursue our values and mission through the integration of Academic Excellence, Creative Self-Expression, and Positive Character Development.
+We pursue our values and mission by integrating Academic Excellence, Creative Self-Expression, and Positive Character Development.
 These principles permeate all we do to help bring depth, meaning, and enthusiasm for learning to our campus.
 Creative self-expression is part of all academic coursework.
 We integrate creative arts and academics with the belief that they are mutually reinforcing.
 This allows students to discover new gifts and talents and overcome self-perceived limitations.

 Our faculty and families are dedicated to values such as empathy, honesty, forgiveness, respect, cooperation, generosity, and kindness.
-We work together as a community to take responsibility, to practice self-reliance, exercise leadership, and integrity, and to assist and care for one another.
+We work together as a community to take responsibility, practice self-reliance, exercise leadership and integrity, and assist and care for one another.